s9y/s9y.github.io/docs/developers/themes.md

     $serendipity['smarty']->security = false;

 If you want to include foreign PHP scripts to show them on your own page, consider using the "External PHP" or "Wrap URL" event plugins available via Spartacus - or of course, creating your own simple PHP Serendipity Plugin.
-Head over to the Plugin API Docs for more information about this. **TODO:LINK**
+Head over to the [Plugin API Docs](/docs/developers/plugin-api.html) for more information about this.

 ##### Using Smarty in entries